Fody/Fody/README.md

 Downstream plugins are recommended to follow the above guidelines.

-## Edit and continue

-Edit and continue is not supported.
-There is no extension point to re-weave an assembly after the edit part.

 ### Reasons

 While it may seam trivial to "implement support for earlier versions of.net" the long term support implications are too costly.
 For example to support earlier versions of .net require